HABIT-HORSE/haar-visualizer/README.md

 TO DO:

-Add animation, with variable speed (maybe progressing through each stage and feature / tree and then looping?).
+1. Add animation, with variable speed (maybe progressing through each stage and feature / tree and then looping?).
-Add output images for each rect that is added... or a video clip.
+2. Add output images for each rect that is added... or a video clip.
+3. Rewrite the XML parser, so that it works with the later OpenCV haar cascade format.
+4. Add actual detection, rather than just running through the stages and features, without looking at the image.
+It should visually indicate when the test image has made it all the way though the detector stages, or it should stop if the image fails.
+Note: would need access to OpenCV from JavaScript.
+Have a look at this: https://github.com/foo123/HAAR.js

 This is heavily based on 'Haar-Visualizer' (https://github.com/andyinabox/haar-visualizer) by andyinabox and (in turn) Adam Harvey's research for [CV Dazzle](https://cvdazzle.com/), especially his [Processing code for visualizing Haar cascades used in the Viola Jones algorithm](https://github.com/adamhrv/HaarcascadeVisualizer).